Singer 201, rescued from decades of neglect in a damp garage!

 But yes, I got it moving and now it works perfectly.
 I had to work the pressure adjustment knob loose with a vise grip (it was turned all the way down and stuck tight), then I rubbed oil all around that spring until it finally "let go" and moved.

 After surgery, I "stitched him up" again.
 That is the fun part, putting it all back together.
 Putting together the tension assembly, reassembling feed dogs and bobbin hook, hooking up the wires to the pin block after crimping on new contacts (actually I hate that part) Moment of truth, it all runs like a top.

-Sounds a little noisier than usual because of vibration from the table it's sitting on.
+It sounds a little noisier than usual because of vibration from the table it's sitting on.
 But 24 hours ago this was a sad, non-working machine that somebody just wanted to get rid of.
-Jim still has cosmetic issues due to the clear coat eroding and leaving ugly patches, he looks like a machine with leprosy.
-But he is now ready for a new home where someone will just want to sew with him rather than enter him in a beauty contest.
-He's back on Craigslist....we'll see what happens....
+This machine still has cosmetic issues due to the clear coat eroding and leaving ugly patches, so it looks like a machine with leprosy.
+But it is now ready for a new home where someone will just want to sew with him rather than enter it in a beauty contest.
+Its back on Craigslist....we'll see what happens....

 UPDATE: Less than 48 hours on Craigslist and sold!
 Glad I was able to re-home this machine to someone who can really use it. :)